School of Public Health Conference Travel Support

 The Nora Kahn Piore award was established in recognition of the lifetime work of health policy expert, Nora Kahn Piore through the generosity of Margot Piore Onek, MD ’64, P’91 and Joseph N. Onek.
 These awards will be made annually to support undergraduate, graduate, and medical students who wish to undertake research in health services, with a focus on health status and access to health care by poor and underserved people.

 Past recipients have received awards in the amounts of $500-$3000.
-Awards may be used for data purchases or other research expenses, airfare, or travel (transportation and conference registration, i.e.) for example.
-Call for proposals.
-Application deadline: February 15, 2019.
+Awards may be used for data purchases or other research expenses, airfare, or travel (transportation and conference registration) for example.
+Download the call for proposals (PDF).
 Submit the proposal narrative to this online submission form.